-is another point that might be considered even though I am well aware that Kodachromes are not always completely accurate in color rendition. even though the exposures may have been correct.
-The colors of your erythrogaster strongly remind me of specimens I have had alive from northern Florida.
-It does not show the richer reds and browns that are prevalent in localities farther north, and which might be expected in any outlying localities from Virginia.
+is another point that might be considered even though I am well aware that Kodachromes are not always completely accurate in color rendition, even though the exposures may have been correct.
+The colors of your erythrogaster strongly remind me of specimens I had alive have from Florida. northern Tt. does not show the richer reds and browns that are prevalent in localities farther north, and which might be expected in any outlying localities from Virginia.